tomku/ansible-roles/README.md

 ### couchdb-server

+The 'couchdb_source_install' boolean variable controls whether CouchDB is installed via a PPA or from a source tarball.
+The default is to use the PPA.

-The 'couchdb_version' variable specifies which version of CouchDB to install.
+The 'couchdb_version' variable specifies which version of CouchDB to install, when installing from source.

-The 'apache_mirror' variable specifies which Apache mirror to use.
+The 'apache_mirror' variable specifies which Apache mirror to use to download the CouchDB source tarball.
 The contents should be a URL from the [Apache mirror list](http://www.apache.org/mirrors/) with no project-specific component added on.
 The Apache project also provides a [page](http://www.apache.org/dyn/closer.cgi) that suggests a close mirror.

 ### d-dev